 |Alma Mater:||Central Connecticut '69|

-Bader returns for his second season as assistant coach at Stevenson in 2012, working with the team's defensive tackles.
+Bader returns for his third season as assistant coach at Stevenson in 2013, working with the team's defensive tackles.

 Prior to coming to Owings Mills, Bader spent 39 seasons as a member of the coaching staff at Division I Towson, including the last seven as the Associate Head Coach.
 He joined the Tigers’ football staff in 1970 and was the only coach to have worked for each of Towson’s first three head coaches, Carl Runk, Phil Albert and Gordy Combs.

 A native of New Hyde Park, N.Y., Bader joined the Tiger staff in 1970, becoming a full-time member of the coaching staff in 1981.
 From 1970 to 1986, he served as the Tigers’ offensive line coach where he helped the Tigers post a perfect 10-0-0 record in 1974 for their first and only undefeated season.
 In 1976, he helped the Tigers reach the NCAA Division III national championship game, the Stagg Bowl, now the Division III title game.

 In his role as the Tigers’ offensive line coach, Bader worked with a number of prominent linemen, including four All-Americans in Greg Boller, Terrance Brooks, Stan Eisenhooth and John Gaburick.

 From 1979 to 1986, Bader played a vital role in the Tigers’ rise to prominence in the ranks of Division II where they compiled a record of 60-28-2 while making three NCAA playoff appearances in eight seasons.
 The Tigers also won the Lambert/Meadowlands award as the top Division II team in the East in 1983, 1984 and 1986.

 For 11 years, Bader also served as the coordinator for the National Football Clinic in Atlantic City, New Jersey.